 Photo credit: Erdem Civelek

 Remarkably, the mutation of the white coat has a very interesting origin.
 White and white spotting fur was caused by a retrovirus which inserted itself into the cat genome and was passed down to the later generations of cats (30).

 Some coat colors probably have a more recent origin.
 Colorpoint coloration, a type of albinism, is one such an example, which occurred in Far Eastern cat populations.

 No matter when or where the variety of coat phenotypes occurred, it is very easy to incorporate them to the wildcat populations.
 Even if we believe that "wild" and "domestic" cats are distinct populations (they are not, at least not in Anatolia), even minor interbreeding between populations would result into wildcats being homozygous for coat color genes other than mackerel tabby, making them indistinguishable from the "domestic" cats (see Figure 1).
-The phenomenon is illustrated by one study about Italian grey wolves that reveals that the coat color may not be the most reliable way to identify hybrids.
-Wolves that looked like typical grey wolves were actually hybrids but a wolf with an unusual, black coat color surprisingly had no admixture from dogs, except for carrying a gene derived from the domestic dog (50).
+As illustrated by one comprehensive study on grey wolves, the coat color is not a reliable way to identify hybrids.
+Some wolves that looked like typical grey wolves were actually hybrids but wolves with an unusual, black coat color surprisingly had no detectable admixture from domestic dogs, except for one color gene (50).